astronomer/snowpatrol/README.md

 # SnowPatrol

-SnowPatrol is an open-source application for managing cloud costs.
-SnowPatrol offers a reference implementation for MLOps on Airflow to manage the training, testing, deployment, and monitoring of a predictive model of Snowflake spend.
+SnowPatrol is an application for anomaly detection and alerting of Snowflake usage powered by Machine Learning.
+It’s also an MLOps reference implementation, an example of how to use Airflow as a way to manage the training, testing, deployment, and monitoring of predictive models.

 At Astronomer, we firmly believe in the power of open source and sharing knowledge.
 We are excited to share this MLOps reference implementation with the community and hope it will be useful to others.